My name is Earl.

 My Life as a Permanent Nomad

 On December 25th, 1999, I left the USA for a three-month, post-graduation trip to Southeast Asia.
-It’s now been over twelve years and that trip has yet to finish.
+It’s now been over fourteen years and that trip has yet to finish.

 It was exactly three days into my first trip back in 1999, as I celebrated the Millennium at Angkor Wat in Cambodia, when I became inflicted with an untreatable addiction to world exploration.
 So addicted in fact, that the thought of returning home literally made me sick to my stomach.
 Therefore, without any other option, I made a decision to change paths in life.
 Instead of going home to follow my original goal of becoming a Sports Agent, I now embarked on a mission to transform myself into a permanent nomad so that I could continue my travels, and more importantly continue learning from those travels, for as long as possible.